 By Quiet Light

 Building a business is a lot like parenting.
 You spend late nights with your baby during the early days, worry about it all day long, and immerse yourself in books that will hopefully help you feel less unprepared.
 But what happens when it’s time for that baby (AKA your business) to graduate and move out of the nest?
 When it’s time to list your online business for sale, it can feel messy, emotional, and confusing.
 It’s best to have an idea of what to expect before you plan to exit your business.
-Learn from Quiet Light’s team of brokers, who share their expertise on how to streamline selling your online business.
+Learn from Quiet Light’s team of internet business brokers, who share their expertise on how to streamline selling your online business.

 IN THIS POST